sluukkonen/possu/README.md

 ## sql

-Creates an SQL query that the other functions of Possu accept.
+Create an SQL query that the other functions of Possu accept.

 This is the only way to create queries in Possu.
 Other possu functions check that the query has been created with `sql`.